mortenson/generator-twig-components-webpack/README.md

 # Removing components from the library

-To remove a component from the library, delete the source folder (ex: `./proper-name`), then its imports and requires from `templates.js` and `components.js`.
+To remove a component from the library, delete the source folder (ex: `./proper-name`), then its imports and requires from `templates.js`.

 If you wrote tests for this component, they will also need to be removed from `test/base.html`.

 # Test coverage included in library